-Before running tests, a target platform must be configured in the MicroEJ workspace.
-The following steps assume that a platform has been previously imported into the MicroEJ Platform repository (or available in the Workspace).
+In order to execute the Test Suite in the SDK, a target platform must be configured in the MicroEJ workspace.
+The following steps assume that a platform has been previously imported into the MicroEJ Platform repository (or available in the Workspace):

-Go to Window > Preferences > MicroEJ > Platforms (or Platforms in workspace) and select the desired platform on which to run the tests.

-Press F2 to expand the details.

-Select the the platform path and copy it to the clipboard.
+- Go to Window > Preferences > MicroEJ > Platforms (or Platforms in workspace). - Select the desired platform on which to run the tests. - Press F2 to expand the details. - Select the the platform path and copy it to the clipboard. - Go to Window > Preferences > Ant > Runtime and select the Properties tab. - Click on Add Property... button and set a new property named target.platform.dir with the platform path pasted from the clipboard.

-'''

-Go to Window > Preferences > Ant > Runtime and select the Properties tab.

-'''

-Click on Add Property... button and set a new property named target.platform.dir with the platform path pasted from the clipboard.
+Execution during module build

+In order to execute the Test Suite during the build of the module, a target platform must be configured in the module project as described in the section Platform Selection.